-Private Counselling For Individuals
+Counselling For Individuals

 People come to me for many different reasons.
 Sometimes life has become unmanageable and they are not quite sure why.
 Sometimes they know exactly what the problem is but cannot seem to shift it on their own.
 Often, what brings someone to counselling is something they have been carrying for a long time.

 Whatever brings you here, I offer a warm, supportive and confidential space where we can explore what is going on for you without judgement.
-My role is to help you get in touch with feelings or emotions that may have been too painful or frightening to look at before, and to work through them at a pace that feels right for you.
+My role is to help you get in touch with feelings or emotions that may have been too painful or difficult to look at before, and to work through them at a pace that feels right for you.

 You do not need to arrive with a clear diagnosis or a label.
 Many people simply know that something is not right, and that what they have tried so far has not been enough.
 That is a perfectly good place to start.